 The information in this publication is a snapshot of MCTP observations from Army training in a LSCO environment.
 These observations were written by a collaborative group of experienced officers, noncommissioned officers. chief warrant officers and working conjunction with in hiahlv aualified expert-senior mentors.
-This publication to better prepare Army formations ced training proficiency to fight ly win during LSCO.
+This publication better prepare Army formations fiaht training proficiency to during LSCO.
 JLLIS link.